 Every woman at least once life has all been there.
 There is one necklace that you desperately want to wear only to find that when you take it out of the jewelry box, it is tangled.
 This is especially true if you are someone who is a fan of dainty chains.
 First of all, it is important to remember that proper storage is essential in order to avoid tangled necklaces.
 However, there are many ways for you to remedy the situation without a jeweler.

 Necklace knots are incredibly difficult to untangle.
 Also, the longer and thinner the chain, the more challenging the knot!
-Trying to pry the tangle apart can make the knot even tighter or snap the chain, breaking the necklace completely.
+When you try to untangle your jewelry, sometimes you can make it more tangled, even tighter, or even breaking the chain completely.
 However, with some tools and patience, you can unknot your tangled necklace in a couple of minutes.

-Before you toss your necklaces or lose your mind trying to untangle them, there are some best ways in order to untangle a necklace, so you will never have to say goodbye to your favorite pieces ever again.
-The best part is that you probably already have the items you need to keep your necklaces tangle-free in your cabinet.
-Some people take their tangled necklaces to a professional jeweler to deal with.
+Before you toss your necklaces or lose your mind trying to untangle them, there are some best ways in order to untangle a necklace, so you will never have to say goodbye to your favorite pieces ever again. more or less everyone who has jewelry has products in order to keep their pieces of jewelry untangled.
+It could be a jewelry box, an armoire, or a jewelry cabinet.
+If their pieces get tangled, some people take them to the jeweler directly.
 While this is acceptable, you do not always have the time or the money to do so.

 Ways to Untangle Your Necklaces

 1. Untangling Your Necklace With a Straight Pin or a Needle

 If you cannot seem to loosen the knot, you can use a straight pin or needle to fix it.
 You should grab the pin and insert it into the center of the knot.
 Then you should gently pull up or sideways to separate the chains so that you can untangle the chain.
 This process takes some time and requires patience.
 You have to make sure in order to keep an eye for catching any openings, as you can break it.